kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ## Roadmaps

 - Organize Projects and Epics into a Gantt-style timeline view
-- This shows what is the critical part of the software project
+- Roadmaps show what the critical part of the software project is

 ## Sprint planning